-To build the YDC campus, a goal of $1,455,000 was established and this allowed for the construction of an office building, the renovation of the Baker House, and the construction of the activities building.
+A goal of $1,455,000 was established to allow for construction of an office building, renovation of the Baker House, and construction of the activities building.
 Three acres of land were donated by the O'Sullivan Corporation, expanding the campus to 6 acres- 3 acres each in the city of Winchester and Frederick County.
 Donations were solicited and received from individuals, businesses, civic groups, youth groups, schools, churches, and government agencies.
 Additional donations were sought for the beginnings of a future endowment fund.

-In 2003, use of the Youth Activity Building had been fully taken advantage of and a new campaign was begun to expand the facility. $1,600,000 was raised and the new Dave and Kathy Holliday Annex was dedicated and opened in November of 2006.
+$1.6 Million was raised and the new Dave and Kathy Holliday Annex was dedicated in November of 2006.